cubiclesoft/php-flexforms/docs/flex_forms.md

 FlexForms Class:  'support/flex_forms.php'
 ==========================================

-FlexForms is a powerful HTML forms generator/builder class to output HTML forms from PHP using a natural PHP arrays approach.
+FlexForms for PHP is a powerful HTML forms generator/builder class to output HTML forms from PHP using a natural PHP arrays approach.

 Example usage: